jacobrogers603/minecraft_nightly_backup/README.md

 ## Other files

-other files are for a shutdown script that happens when a UPS-master signals there should be a shut down due to a power outtage
+other files are for a shutdown script that happens when a UPS-master signals there should be a shut down due to a power outage

 They are used with a synology nas that sends a signal after 20s of battery power

 then winNut is running a service waiting for that

-then the bat file is called so shutdown the server and then the computer
+then the mcShutdown file is called so shutdown the server and then the computer safely after warning the players